Setting yourself up for success

 Science had a far greater degree of exactness to it.
 You go through a process and figure something out, with a high degree of certainty.

-When I was learning about the concept of entrepreneurship and the early stages of starting a business, I found that most approaches were either too wishy washy, or extremely rigid.
-In our opinion, it's important to find a balance.
+When I was learning about starting a business, I found that most approaches were either too wishy washy, or too rigid.
+In my opinion, it's important to find a balance.
 You need the space to explore the meaning of an idea and where the opportunities lie, but you also need methodologies or practices to create certainty and make decisions.
-So we teach both.....well actually all three; the science, the art and the practice.
+So we teach both; the science and the art (and of course the practice).

 In this article we share what we consider to be science behind early stage idea development, which is a process called market validation.
 We'll take you through understanding the important variables, identifying assumptions and the 3 important steps for getting started on validating your idea.